-The Striker Vivid has a 5 inch screen, which is somewhat small but the clarity and definition you will notice might surprise you.
-This fish finder includes CHIRP ClearVu sonar technology that you usually find on higher priced technology.
-This allows it to deliver an excellent quality of scan results on the display, which can easily be read in all light levels.
+The Striker Vivid has a 5-inch screen, which is somewhat small but the clarity and definition you will notice might surprise you.
+This fish finder includes CHIRP ClearVu sonar technology that you usually find on higher-priced technology.
+This allows it to deliver excellent quality scan results on the display, which can easily be read in all light levels.

-For saltwater you will be limited to a 750 feet distance potential.
-Once scanned, the display on the screen is shown in vertical format which many anglers say is much more desirable than horizontal.
+For saltwater, you will be limited to a 750 feet distance potential.
+Once scanned, the display on the screen is shown in a vertical format which many anglers say is much more desirable than horizontal.

-eing an entry level fish finder under 300, you won’t have the best of the best features around every corner.
+Being an entry-level fish finder under 300, you won’t have the best of the best features around every corner.
 But for a basic technology or for someone who is just starting out with fish finders under 300, the Striker Vivid is an excellent choice to consider and has some of the most useful standard features for a budget fish finder.

 - Extremely Reliable GPS